Circuitnoise/blackdeath_mods/README.md

 It reads ADC inputs (pots/samples), writes PWM/output values, and offers various "Plague" algorithms for sound generation.

+The sounds are the same as from the original micro blackdeath, but they are more controlable.
+I removed the chaotic selection of instructions, filter etc and make it more playable by slowly nudging the knobs.

 ## Important Files

 -   **`microbdinterp.c`** --- Main firmware source (ADC, instruction